seL4/docs/projects/sel4test/index.md

 Test BIND0003 passed
 ...
 ```
-To exit qemu, use `Ctrl-AX`.
+To exit qemu, press `Ctrl-a`, then `x`.
 The text string` All is well in the universe` indicates a successful build.

 We can further configure the test suite build to print out JUnit-style XML.
 Thus enabling the output to be parsed by various tools.
 To do so, edit the build settings through `ccmake`, enabling the `Sel4testAllowSettingsOverride` and `LibSel4TestPrintXML` variables.